-4.18 Freshly cut surfaces, or any surface where galvanizing has been damaged should be painted immediately.
-The best protection is probably provided by the "Zinc-rich" type of paint.
-These paints are 90 per cent (or more) powdered zinc and will provide some galvanic protection in the same fashion as galvanizing.
-They also have the property of preventing rust creep under the paint film.
-They should not be applied to steel which is damp or wet, or coated with mud, oil, grease, mill scale, bird droppings, etc. Paint of this kind, to be effective, should have a coverage rate not exceeding 350 sq. ft/gallon.
-If this type of paint is not available, zinc oxide - zinc dust paint is an acceptable substitute.
-It must be applied over clean dry metal and should conform to Federal Specification TT P 641Type I or Type II.
+4.17 Freshly cut surfaces, or any surface where galvanizing has been damaged, should be painted immediately.
+The best protection is probably provided by the zinc-rich type of paint.
+These paints are 90 percent (or more) powdered zinc and will provide some galvanic protection in the same fashion as galvanizing.
+They also have the property of preventing rust from creeping under the paint film.
+They should not be applied to steel which is damp or wet, or coated with mud, oil, grease, mill scale, bird droppings, etc. To be effective, paint of this kind should have a coverage rate not exceeding 350 square feet per gallon.
+If this type of paint is not available, zinc oxide-zinc dust paint-is an acceptable substitute.
+It must be applied over clean dry metal and should conform to Federal Specification TT P 641 Type I or Type II.